dokkev/obsidian-valut/PLATO/Optimo User Guide.md

-## Powering the Optimo
+## Powering the Optimo and PC

-There are two E-stops for Optimo (TODO: add pho)
+There are two E-stops for Optimo (TODO: add photos)
 - E-stop for the robot
 - E-stop for the Power supply attached to the control box